Code-Institute-Submissions/Estelindis-legendarium_JanResub/README.md

 ![Manual testing screenshot 01_02](/static/images/test03_05.jpg)

 ![Manual testing screenshot 01_03](/static/images/test03_06.jpg)

+### Goal: Front end CRUD functionality
+This condenses the following goals:
+- (User) As a registered user, have the ability to create, read, update, and delete one's own stories.
+- (Owner) Have the ability to create, read, update, and delete categories via the front end.

+To test front-end Create and Read functionality for stories, both a regular user and an admin can follow these steps:
+- If not already logged in, log in via the navbar.
+- Navigate to "Create a Story" in the navbar.
+- Add required content to the story form, plus any additional optional content according to one's preference.
+- Click "save" at the bottom of the form.
+- If "published" status was chosen during creation, the newly created story can now be viewed in the story index / home page.

+To test front-end Update functionality for stories, both a regular user and an admin can follow these steps:
+- If not already logged in, log in via the navbar.
+On successful login, the user will be redirected to the story index / home page.
+- While logged in, any story of whom the current user is the author will now display an "edit" link.
+- Choose a self-authored story to edit, then click its associated "edit" link.
+- A form will appear allowing the user to edit that story.
+The edit can be cancelled or saved at the bottom of the form.
+- Returning to the story index / home page and clicking on the same story, any updates made can now be viewed.

+To test front-end Delete functionality for stories, both a regular user and an admin can follow these steps:
+- If not already logged in, log in via the navbar.
+On successful login, the user will be redirected to the story index / home page.
+- While logged in, any story of whom the current user is the author will now display a "delete" link.
+- Choose a self-authored story to delete, then click its associated "delete" link.
+- The user will be asked if they really wish to delete the story or cancel the deletion.
+If "delete" is chosen, the story is deleted.
+- Returning to the story index / home page, any deleted story will no longer be seen.

+To test front-end Create and Read functionality for categories, an admin follows these steps:
+- If not already logged in, log in as an admin via the navbar.
+- Navigate to "Create a Category" in the navbar.
+- Add required content to the category form, plus any additional optional content according to one's preference.
+- Click "save" at the bottom of the form.
+- The newly created category can now be viewed by an admin by navigating to "Categories" via the navbar.

+To test front-end Update functionality for categories, an admin follows these steps:
+- If not already logged in, log in as an admin via the navbar.
+- Navigate to "Categories" in the navbar.
+- Choose a category to edit, then click its associated "edit" link.
+- A form will appear allowing the admin to edit that category.
+The edit can be cancelled or saved at the bottom of the form.
+- Returning to the categories page, any updates made can now be viewed.

+To test front-end Delete functionality for categories, an admin follows these steps:
+- If not already logged in, log in as an admin via the navbar.
+- Navigate to "Categories" in the navbar.
+- Choose a category to delete, then click its associated "delete" link.
+- The admin will be asked if they really wish to delete the category or cancel the deletion.
+If "delete" is chosen, the category is deleted.
+- Returning to the categories page, any deleted category will no longer be seen.

 # Future Features
 - Users should be able to create, update, and delete their own stories.